Hosted status pages · made in the UK

 The team on the pager.

-You need to publish a status change in under a minute at 3am without thinking.
-Components are grouped the way your architecture actually looks.
+Publish a status change in under a minute at 3am without thinking.
+Components grouped the way your architecture looks.
 Templates prewrite the first update so your brain can stay on the incident.

 The team answering the phone.

 Support opens the status page before Jira.
-When customers email, the first thing Support does is point to the incident permalink.
-Subscribers email themselves in, so the ticket queue stops doubling on every outage.
+When customers email, the first thing Support does is point to the incident permalink — so the ticket queue stops doubling on every outage.

 The team explaining it later.

 Every incident becomes an artefact you can share with a board, a regulator, or a customer's procurement team.
-Postmortems live on the same timeline as the incident, so the record is always intact.
+Postmortems live on the same timeline as the incident.

 The team with customers who have customers.

-White-label the page with a custom domain, offer your users their own sub-pages, and let them subscribe with per-component granularity.
+White-label the page with a custom domain, offer sub-pages, and let users subscribe per-component.
 Status becomes a product feature, not a separate tool.

 The honest comparison